 Brevity will assist reviewers and Foundation staff in dealing effectively with proposals.
 Therefore, the Project Description (including Results from Prior NSF Support, which is limited to five pages) may not exceed 15 pages.
 Visual materials, including charts, graphs, maps, photographs and other pictorial presentations are included in the 15-page limitation.
-Pls are advised that the project description must be self-contained and are cautioned that URLs (Internet addresses) that provide information necessary to the review of the proposal should not be used because reviewers are under no obligation to view such sites.
+PIs are cautioned that the project description must be self-contained and that URLs that provide information related to the proposal should not be used because 1) the information could circumvent page limitations, 2) the reviewers are under no obligation to view the sites, and 3) the sites could be altered or abolished between the time of submission and the time of review.